LoyolaChicagoBooks/introcs-csharp/rst/compoundconditions.rst

 	*condition1* ``||`` *condition2*

 The compound condition is true if at least one of the component conditions are true.
-It is false if at both conditions are false.
+It is false if both conditions are false.

 Another logical way to express the opposite of the condition low < val < high is that it is *not* the case